facebookresearch/AudioDec/README.md

 ## FQ&A
 1. **Have you compared AudioDec with Encodec?**
- Please refere to the [discussion](https://github.com/facebookresearch/AudioDec/issues/1).
+ Please refer to the [discussion](https://github.com/facebookresearch/AudioDec/issues/1).
 2. **Have you compared AudioDec with other non-neural-network codecs such as Opus?**
 Since this paper focuses on providing a well-developed streamable neural codec implementation with an efficient training paradigm and modularized architecture, we only compared AudioDec with SoundStream.
 3. **Can you also release the pre-trained discriminators?**
 For many applications such as denoising, updating only the encoder achieves almost the same performance as updating the whole model.
 For applications involving decoder updating such as binaural rending, it might be better to design specific discriminators for that application.
 Therefore, we release only the generators.
 4. **Can AudioDec encode/decode multi-channel signals?**
 Yes, you can train a MIMO model by changing the input_channels and output_channels in the config.
-One lesson I learned to train a MIMO model is that although the generator is MIMO, reshaping the generator output signal to mono for the following discriminator will markedly improve the MIMO audio quality.
+One lesson I learned in training a MIMO model is that although the generator is MIMO, reshaping the generator output signal to mono for the following discriminator will markedly improve the MIMO audio quality.